BGforgeNet/bg2-tweaks-and-tricks/tnt/readme.txt

 ### Familiars
 #### Smarter familiars
 - Allow familiars to pick up loot for you (move chosen items from the floor and chests to your inventory).
-Yes, it can actually fetch items for you!
+Yes, they can actually fetch items for you!
 - Have them jump into the pack when there's danger or they're injured.
 Very useful at later stages.
 - Compatible with [WTP familiars](http://gibberlings3.net/forums/index.php?showtopic=23874).